StackVista/stackstate-docs/README.md

 ## Supported StackState versions

-The supported versions of StackState are listed below:
+The supported versions of StackState self-hosted are listed below:

 * **StackState v5.0** - [Switch to the v5.0 docs](https://docs.stackstate.com/v/5.0/).
 * **StackState v4.5** - You are currently reading the documentation for StackState version 4.5.